cusspvz/ifthenpay.js/README.md

 Method will receive most needed variables, already parsed and validated.

 The callback won't be called in case:
-- There isn't a match between pre-shared keys;
+- There isn't a match between pre-shared keys
 - Entity does not match
 - Reference contains a different subentity
 - Entity/Reference/Value has a bad Checksum